telefonicaid/fiware-cloto/doc/admin_guide.rst

     $ mysql -u user -p

-Where user is the administration user defined for cloto database The previous command should ask you for the password and after that show you:
+Where user is the administration user defined for cloto database.
+The previous command should ask you for the password and after that show you:

 ::

   Welcome to the MySQL monitor.
 Commands end with ; or \g.
   Your MySQL connection id is 155286
   Server version: 5.6.14 MySQL Community Server (GPL)

   Copyright (c) 2000, 2013, Oracle and/or its affiliates.
 All rights reserved.

   Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

   Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

 In order to show the different tables contained in this database, we should execute the following commands with the result that we show here: